po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 git commit -m "Initial commit"
 ```

-3. Create a new branch that will be a placeholder for a branch that your coworker or teammate made.
-Let's name this branch as if the our teammate is working on a new feature.
+1. Create a new branch that will be a placeholder for a branch that your coworker or teammate made.
+Let's name this branch as if our teammate is working on a new feature.
 Give it a name of `feature/notifications`.

 ```
 git checkout -b feature/notifications